Towards $\mathbb{A}^1$-homotopy theory of rigid analytic spaces: Stable -homotopy theory in rigid geometry

 \begin{lem} The induced functor

-has the following properties. \begin{enumerate} \item[(1)] For any smooth morphism $f$ inside $\Rig$ the pullback $f^{*}\otimes \id_{\Vcal}$ admits a left adjoint $f_{\sharp}\otimes \id_{\Vcal}$ satisfying smooth base change and projection formula (cf. Proposition~\ref{prop-smooth-BC-and-PF}). \item[(2)] For each $S\in\Rig$ and natural projection $p\colon \Arig_{S}\rightarrow X$ the functor $p^{*}\otimes \id_{\Vcal}$ is fully faithful. \end{enumerate} \end{lem} \begin{proof} The proof is similar to \cite[Prop.
+has the following properties. \begin{enumerate} \item[(1)] For any smooth morphism $f$ inside $\Rig$ the pullback $f^{*}\otimes \id_{\Vcal}$ admits a left-adjoint $f_{\sharp}\otimes \id_{\Vcal}$ satisfying smooth base change and projection formula (cf. Proposition~\ref{prop-smooth-BC-and-PF}). \item[(2)] For each $S\in\Rig$ and natural projection $p\colon \Arig_{S}\rightarrow X$ the functor $p^{*}\otimes \id_{\Vcal}$ is fully faithful. \end{enumerate} \end{lem} \begin{proof} The proof is similar to \cite[Prop.
 8.5]{DrewMHM} but let us give an argument nonetheless.
-If $f$ is smooth, then it admits a left adjoint as this is true for $\RigH$ \cite[Lem.
+If $f$ is smooth, then it admits a left-adjoint as this is true for $\RigH$ \cite[Lem.
 8.4]{DrewMHM}.
-The main argument is that $\RigH(S)\otimes\Vcal\simeq \Fun^{R}(\RigH(S)\op,\Vcal)$ by \cite[Prop 4.8.1.17]{HA}, where $\Fun^{R}$ denotes those functor that admit left adjoints.
+The main argument is that $\RigH(S)\otimes\Vcal\simeq \Fun^{R}(\RigH(S)\op,\Vcal)$ by \cite[Prop 4.8.1.17]{HA}, where $\Fun^{R}$ denotes those functors that admit a left-adjoint.
 Composing with $f^{*,\opp}\leftrightarrows f_{\sharp}\op$ for $\RigH\op$ yields the desired adjunction.
 This construction allows us to interpret smooth base change and the projection formula as composing with the transpose of the exchange transformation resp. the projection formula in $\RigH$, which is an equivalence by Proposition~\ref{prop-smooth-BC-and-PF}.
 This shows (1) and analogously also (2). \end{proof}